oliverabinader/rna-seq-command-cheatsheet/README.md

 Data folder location: s3://scrippsresearchngscore-jumpcodegenomicslab/ca_ns_0138_01_0120_0010_ordoukhanian_01_RS-SR0-01-HU0.fastqs.tar
 Download the MD5 folder: s3://scrippsresearchngscore-jumpcodegenomicslab/md5/
 ```bash
 aws s3 cp path_to_file_to_be_moved path_to_destination
 ```

 Md5 file has an integrity value (md5 value).
-First thing is to check that the tar file and the tar.md5 file have the same md5 value before proceeding to the analysis.
+First, check that the tar file and the tar.md5 file have the same md5 value before proceeding to the analysis.
 By cating the tar.md5 file, you'll see its md5 value and by md5sum the tar file, you'll see its md5 value.
 You need to check that these 2 values are equal.
 If not, something went wrong with the download of the files.